Ammar Mosque and Osman Ramju Sadick Islamic Centre: Current building

 The construction of the current mosque building started in September 1979 with funds from the Islamic Union of Hong Kong and was formally opened on 14 September 1981.
-In 2012, the mosque underwent major renovation which the cost of HK$ 14 million which lasted for 6 months.
-This includes the installation of new central air conditioning system, CCTV, new outer painting colour, replacement of toilet and ablution areas, new study rooms etc.
+In 2012, major renovations that included the installation of new central air conditioning system, CCTV, new outer painting colour, replacement of toilet and ablution areas, new study rooms, etc. were completed at the cost of HK$14 million, and that took six months.